Table of Contents

 Getting the best substrate for tarantulas means you’d have to experiment with various substrates.
-When I first bought my first T about 5 years ago, the popular choice for spider bedding was dry vermiculite.
+When I first bought my first T about five years ago, the popular choice for spider bedding was dry vermiculite.

-But a lot has changed since that time, however, and better (and more appropriate) options are now recommended.
+But a lot has changed since that time, and better (and more appropriate) options are now recommended.

 READ MORE: